Tomu98/Tomu98/README.md

 ###

+<h3 align="left">Skills</h3>

+###

 <h3 align="left">About me</h3>

 ###

 <p align="left">Hi, I'm Abel Tomás, I'm 25 years old and my goal is to be a professional software developer.
-I'm currently looking for my first work experience in Backend development, although I also have knowledge in Frontend and Machine Learning.
-I discovered programming in my teenage years through an inspiring video, but I started learning later, when I could have my computer.<br><br>Before getting into software development, I worked for several years in non-specialized roles, as a cashier and in an insurance office, which gave me valuable work experience and transferable skills.
-I discovered programming in my teens and, although I started learning later due to various difficulties, I have focused on software development.
-I am looking for my first professional experience in Backend development that will allow me to get ahead, help my family and with that achieve my dreams in this life.</p>
+I am currently looking for my first work experience in Backend development, although I also have interest and knowledge in Machine Learning and Data Science.
+I discovered programming in my teenage years through an inspiring video about great known developers, but for different reasons and difficulties in my life, I started learning later, when I could have my own computer.<br><br>Before going into software development, I worked for several years in non-specialized roles, as a cashier in utility and tax collection and in an insurance office, so I was able to be active in the workforce.
+These jobs made me grow as a person and gave me valuable work experience along with transferable skills that I now want to apply in my career as a developer.<br><br>Currently I am constantly learning, perfecting my knowledge every day.
+I hope to find as soon as possible my first work experience in Backend development that will allow me to grow in my professional career.
+And more than anything, that this first experience will allow me to get ahead, help my family and achieve my life dreams.</p>

 ###